Jollywatt/typst-fletcher/src/main.typ

 ///
 /// - ..args (array): An array of dictionaries specifying the diagram's
 ///   nodes and connections.
-/// - pad (length, pair of lengths): Gaps between rows and columns.
-Ensures that
+/// - gutter (length, pair of lengths): Gaps between rows and columns.
+Ensures
-///  nodes at adjacent grid points are at least this far apart (measured as the
+///  that nodes at adjacent grid points are at least this far apart (measured as
-///  space between their bounding boxes).
+///  the space between their bounding boxes).
 ///
 /// Separate horizontal/vertical gutters can be specified with `(x, y)`.
 A
 /// single length `d` is short for `(d, d)`.
 /// - debug (bool, 1, 2, 3): Level of detail for drawing debug information.
 ///  Level 1 shows a coordinate grid; higher levels show bounding boxes and
 ///  anchors, etc.
-/// - node-outset (length, pair of lengths): Padding between a node's content
+/// - node-pad (length, pair of lengths): Padding between a node's content
 ///  and its bounding box.
 /// - defocus (number): Strength of the defocus correction. `0` to disable.
-/// - min-size (length, pair of lengths): Minimum size of all rows and columns.
+/// - cell-size (length, pair of lengths): Minimum size of all rows and columns.
 #let arrow-diagram(
 	..args,
-	pad: 3em,
+	gutter: 3em,
 	debug: false,
-	node-outset: 15pt,
+	node-pad: 15pt,
+	cell-size: 0pt,
 	defocus: 0.2,
-	min-size: 0pt,
 ) = {

-	if type(pad) != array { pad = (pad, pad) }
+	if type(gutter) != array { gutter = (gutter, gutter) }
-	if type(min-size) != array { min-size = (min-size, min-size) }
+	if type(cell-size) != array { cell-size = (cell-size, cell-size) }

 	let options = (
-		pad: pad,
+		gutter: gutter,
 		debug: int(debug),
-		node-outset: node-outset,
+		node-pad: node-pad,
 		defocus: defocus,
-		min-size: min-size,
+		cell-size: cell-size,
 		..args.named(),
 	)